 Interviews with children are done by people who have been specially trained.
 Children may also have the right to appeal a rejection by the Home Office.

 How Manchester Immigration Lawyers can help

-At Manchester Immigration Lawyers we can offer urgent, fast and comprehensible advice for all your asylum issues.
-Our immigration lawyers can meet with you immediately to provide you with asylum help wherever you are.
+At Manchester Immigration Lawyers we can offer urgent, fast and comprehensive advice for all your asylum issues.
+Our immigration lawyers can meet with you immediately to provide you with asylum advice wherever you are.

-The asylum system can be complex, but our lawyers can help.
+The UK asylum process can be complex, but our lawyers can help.
 Our services include high-quality translation services and thorough document checks.
-One of our lawyers will work with you to complete you asylum application, ensuring you have all the required documents and that your application has been completed to a high-standard before submitting it.
+One of our lawyers will work with you to complete your asylum application, ensuring you have all the required documents and that your application has been completed to a high standard before submitting it.
 He/she will also prepare a Letter of Representation, this is a cover letter that will contain details of your case as well as citing immigration laws that support your asylum claim.
-We will also liaise with the Home Office while your application is being processed.
+We will liaise with the Home Office while your application is being processed.

-We understand the urgency involved with claiming asylum.
+We understand the urgency involved with claiming asylum in the UK.
 Our lawyers will work quickly and efficiently, ensuring your chances of success are maximized.

 Comprehensive immigration advice tailored to your circumstances and goals.

 Designed to make your visa application as smooth and stress-free as possible.